 This church is one of many Christian Science churches and societies around the world.
 It is a democratic, self-governing branch of The Mother Church, The First Church of Christ, Scientist, in Boston, Massachusetts, founded by Mary Baker Eddy “to commemorate the words and works of our Master, which should reinstate primitive Christianity and its lost element of healing.”
-(Church Manual)
+(Church Manual) To see the tenets of Christian Science, click here.

 More about Christian Science